Optimism in Equality Saturation: Related Work

 \paragraph{Combining Analyses and Transformations}

-The structure of many compilers consists of phases of analyses and transformations---either the order of analyses and transformations is designed explicitly \cite{hotspot}, or a generic ``pass'' mechanism provides flexible ordering of analyses and transformations \cite{xla, llvm, mlir}.
+The structure of many compilers consists of phases of analyses and transformations---either the order of analyses and transformations is designed explicitly \cite{hotspot} or a generic ``pass'' mechanism provides flexible ordering \cite{xla, llvm, mlir}.
 Every intermediate program is well-formed and optimistic analyses are often employed.
 However, intermediate programs are ephemeral and transformations are run in a specific order, leading to the classic phase ordering problem.
 Program transformations have also been used specifically as an ad-hoc mechanism to facilitate communication between program analyses \cite{analyses_plus_transformations}.
-Another approach to combining analyses and transformations is to view transformations themselves as abstract interpretations \cite{systematic_design_of_transformations}, where the abstraction representing the transformed program concretizes to the same observable semantics as the concrete program (for some definition of observable) \cite{systematic_design_of_transformations}, or there is some homomorphism between executions of the pre-and-post-transformation programs \cite{ssa_translation_ai}.
-Recent work has applied this latter perspective to SSA translation \cite{ssa_translation_ai} and to simple program simplifications \cite{compiling_with_ai}.
-Formalizing transformations as abstract interpretations allows for straightforward combinations with standard analyses via product operators \cite{compiling_with_ai}.
-In this paper, the equivalence relation stored by an e-graph is an abstraction, but equality saturation itself is not described as an abstract interpretation.
-We believe a version of ``optimistic rewriting'' may be possible to arrive at by formalizing our entire method as an abstract interpretation.
-However, we also believe that the implementation of such a method would be difficult to optimize---a fast implementation of persistent e-graphs is likely necessary.
+Another approach to combining analyses and transformations is to view certain transformations themselves as abstract interpretations.
+Recent work has applied this perspective to SSA translation \cite{ssa_translation_ai} and to simple program simplifications \cite{compiling_with_ai}.
+Formalizing transformations as abstract interpretations allows for straightforward combinations with standard analyses via product operators \cite{compiling_with_ai}, unlike the combination we propose in Section~\ref{sec:combined_algo}.
+We believe a version of ``optimistic rewriting'' may be possible to arrive at by formalizing equality saturation as an abstract interpretation.
+However, we also believe that the implementation of such a method would be difficult to optimize---an efficient implementation of persistent or backtrack-able e-graphs is likely necessary.